 U.S. Government Indian policies had been guided by the Dawes General Allotment Act of 1887, which had as its aim the total assimilation of individual Native Americans into American society as small farmers.
 Tribal lands were assigned to individual members who were free after 25 years (if the government deemed them "competent") to sell off their allotments.
 Unassigned lands were then made available for homesteaders.
-By 1932, whites had taken over two-thirds of the 138 million acres (in 1887) of reservation lands.
+By 1932, non-Natives had taken over two-thirds of the 138 million acres (in 1887) of reservation lands.

 In response to the Great Depression, John Collier (1884-1968), Commissioner of Indian Affairs in the Franklin D. Roosevelt administration, developed plans for reservation-centered relief programs and official support of tribal governments.
 Collier believed tribes could restore their identities and cultures through local organization.
 With some changes, Collier's plan was enacted into law as the Indian Reorganization Act.
 Tribal members were permitted to vote on whether or not to accept the act.
 In Washington, the Colville, Spokane, Chehalis, Shoalwater, Lummi, and Yakima tribes rejected the pact.